 If your loved one is in a nursing home or elder care facility, you put your trust in the facility to take care of them.
 Unfortunately, that may not always be the case.
 Nursing home abuse is any type of harm that happens to residents in the facilities.
-This could include physical or emotional injuries, sexual assault, financial or other types of abuse.
+This could include physical or emotional injuries, sexual assault, and financial or other types of abuse.

 Nursing home abuse is more common than one might think.
 In 2014, according to the National Ombudsman Reporting System, 14,258 (7.6%) of approximately 188,599 complaints reported involved abuse, gross neglect, or exploitation.

-Neglect of a resident and/or patient at a nursing home involves conduct by a nurse, certified nursing assistant, or other employee of the facility that falls below the standard of care.
+Neglect of a resident and/or patient at a nursing home involves conduct by a nurse, certified nursing assistant, or another employee of the facility that falls below the standard of care.
 If negligent conduct causes injury or death, legal rights exist that can be pursued.

 4 Types of Abuse in Nursing Homes

 Abuse in a nursing home and/or assisted living facility can be categorized in several ways including physical, psychological or financial abuse.
 Physical abuse including welts, wounds, and injuries.
 Psychological abuse can include psychological distress, emotional symptoms and depression.
 Financial exploitation can also be a form of abuse.

 When looking at nursing home negligence and abuse, there are four common types:

 A 2016 study from the American Journal of Managed Care found that medication errors were common, involving between 16-27 percent of all residents in studies of all types of medical errors, and 13-31 percent of residents in studies that examined errors elated to transfers.

 There are many ways medication errors can occur in nursing homes, including: